GremlinAviation/GremlinScripts/docs/evac/functions/zones.md

 #### `Evac.zones.evac.isIn(_unit)`

-Gets a flag indicating whether an evacuee is in a given evacuation zone.
+Gets a value indicating whether an evacuee is in a given evacuation zone.

 #### `Evac.zones.relay.isIn(_unit)`

-Gets a flag indicating whether an evacuee is in a given relay/staging zone.
+Gets a value indicating whether an evacuee is in a given relay/staging zone.

 #### `Evac.zones.safe.isIn(_unit)`

-Gets a flag indicating whether an evacuee is in a given safe zone.
+Gets a value indicating whether an evacuee is in a given safe zone.

 For all three of the above, `_unit` is the unit name to search for.